 3. For each DCSF instance that supports the requested IMS DC event, NEF subscribes to the DCSF for the requested IMS event via DC3.

-Editor's note: It is FFS whether the subscription request is sent to the DCSF directly or via the IMS AS.

 4. The DCSF returns to the NEF the Subscription Response via DC3.

 5. The NEF returns to AF the Nnef_ImsEE_Subscribe Response.